Adriatic Tours – Where mountains, sea and history live together in perfect harmony

 Sailing, Watersports and Dalmatia

 During the summer months the average water temperature is around 25°C, making it a Mecca for water-based activities such as: diving, parasailing, windsurfing, jet skiing, kayaking and of course the latest craze, stand-up paddle boarding (SUP).
 Sailing is naturally the most popular activity, and in every coastal town you’ll see a sprawling array of sailing boats glistening in the marinas.
 Starting from the tip of the Istria Peninsula the vast majority of the islands lie along the Croatian coast, stretching from here down through Dalmatia.
-Sailing the Croatian Islands is an incredible experience, whether you are a veteran sailor or not.
+On our Adriatic tours we’ll take you sailing around the Croatian Islands, which is an incredible experience, whether you are a veteran sailor or not.

 Almost like Slovenia, Montenegro is also a small country wedged between its larger neighbours.
 Stunning mountain landscapes roll off to meet gorgeous beaches.
 Remnants of ancient cities sit basking in the sun on both the coast and the mountain hillsides.

 Although at 13,000 sq kms it’s a tad smaller than Slovenia, Montenegro can boast a much longer coastline, at almost 300kms long.
-It’s the smallest of the former Yugoslavia republics, but considered by many to be one of the most friendly.
-While tourism is the mainstay of the economy, visitors often report that rather than pester you to buy something, locals are more likely to invite you into their homes and feed you until you burst :).
+It’s the smallest of the former Yugoslavia republics, but considered by many to be one of the most friendly country on the Adriatic.
+Tours represent the mainstay of the economy, and visitors often report that rather than pester you to buy something, locals are more likely to invite you into their homes and feed you until you burst :).

 Our Adriatic tours will take you from the spectacular walled medieval coastal city of Kotor, which is encircled by mountains towering up as high as 1,700m, into the mountainous heart to Lake Skadar, the largest and most dramatic lake on the Balkan Peninsula.
 Then it’s on through the party capital, Podgorica to the unbridled nature of Kolasin, where the surrounding hinterland provides a wealth of activities from canyoning, mountaineering to more gentle activities such as hiking, kayaking on rivers and lakes and much more.
 In particular, the amazing Tara River Gorge, at 82kms long, is a spectacle not to be missed.